Safe Patient Handling

 Acute Care and Long Term Healthcare Workers

-- Beyond Getting Started: A resource guide for Implementing a Safe Patient Handling Program in the Acute Care Setting [641 KB PDF, 34 pages].
-OSHA and the Association of Occupational Health Professionals in Healthcare (AOHP) Alliance, (Revised 2011).
+- Beyond Getting Started: A Resource Guide for Implementing a Safe Patient Handling Program in the Acute Care Setting.
+Association of Occupational Health Professionals in Healthcare (AOHP), (2014).
 This resource guide addresses patient handling with the goal of providing the necessary tools for occupational health professionals to implement a safe patient handling program.

 The OSHA Hospital e-Tool specific modules that address safe patient handling include: